-b) Fairness in the evaluation of colleagues means recognizing differences and similarities among them.
-Fundamental grounds of equity include race, Aboriginality, national origin, class, gender, gender identity, sexual orientation, ethnicity, and disability.
-All are relevant in fair evaluations of colleagues.
-Care must be taken to ensure that the possibility of systemic inequity has been considered in assessing a candidate for appointment or preferment/ promotion.
+2. Fairness in the evaluation of colleagues means recognizing differences and similarities among them.

+Fundamental grounds of equity include race, Indigeneity, national origin, class, gender, gender identity, sexual orientation, ethnicity and dis/ability.
+Care must be taken to ensure that the possibility of systemic inequity has been considered in assessing a candidate for appointment or preferment/promotion.
+A diversity of forms and methods of scholarship and service should be considered when dealing with candidates from equity-seeking groups.
+This is especially important for Indigenous scholars.

-Assessors of scholarship must recognize the diverse experiences of marginalized groups, remembering that systemic discrimination may creep into evaluations through received ideas about what counts as correct or best scholarly methods, or about who are the most reputable publishers or grantors.
-Similarly, assessors should remember that systemic discrimination may affect teaching evaluations.
-Any evaluations of faculty members of marginalized communities should be carefully reviewed in light of data about colleagues in similar locations, disciplines and career stages.
+Assessors of scholarship must recognize the diverse experiences of marginalized groups, remembering that systemic discrimination may creep into evaluations through received ideas about what counts as correct or "best" scholarly methods, or about who are the most reputable publishers or grantors.
+Similarly, assessors should remember that systemic discrimination is embedded in teaching evaluations.

-c) Fairness means that a department must follow procedures consistent with the procedures followed for others.
+3. Fairness means that a department must follow procedures consistent with the procedures followed for others.
 "Fairness and consistency require that like cases be treated alike.
-Accordingly, comparisons must be made among similar cases, that is, among candidates from analogous disciplines with similar duties."† If a department does not follow its own normal procedures, any variations should be fair, agreed to by the faculty association, approved in a constitutional manner by the senior administration, and known to the candidate in advance.
+Accordingly, comparisons must be made among similar cases, that is, among candidates from analogous disciplines with similar duties."
+If a department does not follow its own normal procedures, any variations should be fair, agreed to by the academic staff association, approved in a constitutional manner by the senior administration, and known to the candidate in advance.

 It is not proper to make up new procedures or new standards to advantage or to disadvantage a candidate.
-For instance, an arbitrator held that it was not proper for a president to insist on a 2/3 voting rule in promotion decisions when no such rule had been negotiated as part of the collective agreement.† Similar reasoning should apply to committees and unique or peculiar conditions should not be set for any individual.
+For instance, an arbitrator held that it was not proper for a president to insist on a 2/3 voting rule in promotion decisions when no such rule had been negotiated as part of the collective agreement.
+Similar reasoning should apply to committees and unique or peculiar conditions should not be set for any individual.
 Committees should not, for example, arbitrarily insist that publications may only be considered if they are the result of sole authorship, use an abbreviated list of publications, or only review a candidate's publications since the last promotion.
-With respect to co-authored works, a committee should certainly not "reject a candidate's collaborations as inconsequential without sufficient evidence to warrant that conclusion." ††
+With respect to co-authored works, a committee should certainly not "reject a candidate's collaborations as inconsequential without sufficient evidence to warrant that conclusion."